dustinpfister/blog_posts/_posts/threejs-line.md

     ());
 ```

-## 3 - Using 2d lines made in a canvas project with three.js
+## 3 - Using 2d lines made in a canvas project with threejs

-I have wrote a [full post on using canvas to make a texture](/2018/04/17/threejs-canvas-texture/) in three.js, and when doing so there is drawing 2d lines on a canvas element and then using that to skin the face of a geometry.
+I have wrote a [full post on using canvas to make a texture](/2018/04/17/threejs-canvas-texture/) in threejs, and when doing so there is drawing 2d lines on a canvas element and then using that to skin the face of a geometry.
 So then because I wrote a post on that in great detail I will not be getting into that here, but I think it is worth mentioning in this post.

 How it is done in a nut shell is to use the 2d canvas drawing context line methods to draw a line like normal, then pass the canvas to the Texture constructor, or better yet the CanvasTexture constructor that is put in place for this specific purpose.
 The texture can then be used with a material that is used in a Mesh for the various types of maps such as the plain color map, alpha map, and so forth.
 The Mesh can then use any geometry that will have one or more faces that will make use of the texture.

 ### 3.1 - Example using canvas to draw a line for a texture

 The Basic idea here is to just create a canvas, draw lines to the canvas using the 2d drawing context, and then create a texture with the canvas element.
-When it comes to using a canvas to create a texture in three.js there is the canvas texture constructor, but the regular texture constructor can also be used by just setting the needs update boolean to true.
+When it comes to using a canvas to create a texture in threejs there is the canvas texture constructor, but the regular texture constructor can also be used by just setting the needs update Boolean to true.
 The resulting texture can the be used with a materials such as the basic material by making the texture the value of something like the map property of the material.

 ```js
     var scene = new THREE.Scene();